 - Fueling longer endurance events becomes less critical as you rely more on fat storage then carbohydrates.

-- New fueling strategies and reduced likelihood of upset stomach due to the high intake of carbohydrates.
+- New fueling strategies and reduce the likelihood of upset stomach due to the intake of carbohydrates.

 - A shift in the functional threshold heart rate allowing you to to stay at a higher heart rate for longer, again due to the reduced waste product of the glycolytic cycle.

 - preserving carbohydrates for the high-intensity part of the event. for example, doing a mountain bike Enduro race you don’t tap into the glycolytic cycle on the ride to the stages.
-Does preserving carbohydrates stores for the high-intensity part of the timed run.
+Does preserving carbohydrates stores for the high-intensity part of the event.